cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/06-table-creation/table-creation.rst

 Data types
 ::::::::::

 The SQL standard defines several basic data types with which columns can be associated.
 While most of the basic types exist in all relational database systems, actual implementation of the types varies quite a bit.
 Most database systems define additional, non-standard types for various uses.
 Unusually, SQLite is dynamically typed, and you can store values of any type in any column no matter how the column is defined.
 For all of these reasons, you will want to consult your database system's documentation to understand the types available to you.
-In this section we survey the major data types, without discussion of database compatibility; for more information, see Appendix B, :ref:`appendix-b-data-types`.
+In this section we survey the major data types, without discussion of database compatibility; for more information, see Appendix B - :ref:`appendix-b-data-types`.

 Numbers
 -------

 SQL provides support for several different types of numbers, each with different applications and limitations.
-However, actual implementation of the standard varies quite a bit; see Appendix B, :ref:`appendix-b-number-types` for a full discussion of number types.
+However, actual implementation of the standard varies quite a bit; see Appendix B - :ref:`appendix-b-number-types` for a full discussion of number types.

 Integers
 ########